Greece’s Peloponnese – Top 5 Places to Visit

 Located approximately an hour and a half drive away from Athens, the Acropolis of Ancient Corinth can easily be explored on a day-trip from Athens or as a convenient first-stop when heading farther south into the Peloponnese.
 The Acrocorinth is a massive, striking, medieval fortress perched 575 meters above the ancient city of Corinth, and is largely considered to be one of the most important sites in all of Greece.
 The fortress walls total almost 2,000 meters in length, encasing all types of interesting historical sites including a temple dedicated to Aphrodite.
 Views of the surrounding countryside are stunning too, so don’t forget to bring a camera.

-The UNESCO World Heritage site of Epidaurus is as historically fascinating as it is visually stunning.
+One of the many UNESCO World Heritage sites in Greece is Epidaurus.
+It is as historically fascinating as it is visually stunning.
 Regarded as the birthplace of Apollo’s son, Asclepius, who was a medical healer, the site was the most prominent therapeutic center in the Classical era.
 Today, visitors can see the remains of former guest and recovery rooms, and a sporting arena.
 There is a giant, impressive theater on the grounds that seats 1,500 people too.
 Sometimes plays take place in the theater, showing off the exceptional acoustics.
 Ask the guide at the ticket booth for details.

 Few places in the world are as idyllic as Nafplio, situated on the lovely Argolic Coast.
 The town’s pretty architecture, elegant homes, and winding, narrow streets are as picture-perfect as they come.
 The towering Palamidi Fortress that looms above Nafplio adds to the town’s mystique, as do the superb restaurants and cafes.
 Chic shops abound too.
 For an all local experience, head to the beach.
 It’s quite rocky though, so do make sure to bring a beach chair.